Tam1ka/Tam1ka/README.md

 - 👋 Hi, I’m @Tam1ka
 - 👀 I’m interested in video games
 - 🌱 I’m currently learning HTML and CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me tamichimenes@gmail.com or https://www.linkedin.com/in/fabiane-tami-chimenes-65307647/

 <!---